DynaPlex/DynaPlex/docs/advanced/airplane-statistics.md

 # Airplane MDP with custom statistics

-!!! note "Version"
-    Trajectory-context statistics ship in the release after 1.12.3; the code on this page does not run on older wheels.

 The [airplane tutorial](../tutorials/airplane-mdp.md) evaluates policies on a single
 number: the total cost (negative revenue) per trajectory.
 Real studies want more.
 For the airline, natural questions are: